 Photo by Brad Halcrow

-Take herbal supplements.
 While your doctor may prescribe medication, there are other, more natural products available that can also be taken.
 From CBD oil to Chamomile, these supplements are proven relaxants that come with little to no side effects.
-If, like me, you’d rather not be medicated, then there are a host of herbal supplements available for anxiety and you just need to find the one that works for you.
+If, like me, you’d rather not be medicated, then there are a host of herbal supplements available for anxiety and you just need explore places like Blessed CBD, and maybe try a few different things out, in order to find the one that works for you.

 I can’t guarantee you will escape anxiety in your life, but you can reduce the symptoms involved.
 These suggestions will help you manage how you feel, no matter what life throws at you.
 I feel like anxiety, especially social anxiety for me, will always be a part of my life and something I’ve just come to accept, but I hope I can learn to manage the anxiety better as time goes on and not miss out on so many social events because of it.